ikkentim/SampSharp/README.md

 Some functions/parts may give problems, crash or not may not even compile.

-I'm a total C++ newb and all feedback is welcome, file an Issue or contact me on the SA-MP forums. http://forum.sa-mp.com/member.php?u=76946
+I'm a total C++ newb (but awesome with c# (-: ) and all feedback is welcome, file an Issue or contact me on the SA-MP forums.

+http://forum.sa-mp.com/member.php?u=76946

 ToDo's